-In New York City, catch a Broadway show, view the famous skyline from a skyscraper observation deck or visit the National September 11 Memorial, an inspiring tribute to American resilience.
+In New York City, catch a Broadway show and visit the Museum of Broadway, view the famous skyline from a skyscraper observation deck, or visit the National 9/11 Memorial & Museum, an inspiring tribute to American resilience.
 For the ultimate road trip, drive through the scenic Hudson Valley, stopping to sample delicious cuisine at the renowned Culinary Institute of America.
-Tour West Point, America’s oldest Military academy, and visit historic estates like the Vanderbilt Mansion and President Franklin Delano Roosevelt’s home.
-Whatever you choose to do, New York delights — there’s something for everyone.
+Tour West Point, the country’s oldest military academy, and visit historic estates like the Vanderbilt Mansion and President Franklin Delano Roosevelt’s home.
+Whatever you choose to do, New York delights.